rkuykendall/computer-games/README.md

 ## 🎮 How to Play

+### 🎯 Game Flow Experience

+- **Individual Games**: Click any game to start playing, then automatically progress through the remaining games
+- **Random Adventure**: Click "🎲 Start Random Adventure" to begin with a random game and continue through a shuffled sequence
+- **Win Celebrations**: Complete any game to see a celebration screen with your score
+- **Auto-Advance**: After 5 seconds (or clicking "Continue Now"), automatically proceed to the next game
+- **Progress Tracking**: See how many games you've completed and what's coming next in the header

 ### ABC Sequence Game
 - Use your keyboard to press A, B, then C in order
 - Green = completed, Yellow = current target, Gray = upcoming